KLelong/smartmeter-p1-v1/README.md

 The software is intended to run on an ESP8266 device.
 This version is made with the Arduino IDE.
+The software is based on https://github.com/neographikal/P1-Meter-ESP8266-MQTT and others.

 ## Hardware